Havvy/result/readme.md

 We don't have a blessed Option type, so instead of returning one, `.ok()` and `.fail()` are instead doing what `Result::unwrap` and `Result::unwrap_err` are doing and throwing an error if the value isn't the right type.

+In Rust, the Result must be used.
+Not using a returned Result is a compile time error.
+In JavaScript, we have no way of guaranteeing this, so not using a Result is entirely possible.